Skip to Main Content

 Ever since the launch of its Digital Agency, the Japanese government has taken numerous measures to ensure that they catch up to global digital trends and promote investments in next-generation technology.
 With a change in leadership, an economic slowdown, and looming fears of reaching a digital cliff in 2025, the country is currently facing a watershed moment.
 More than ever, Japan’s digital policy decisions are crucial in claiming the country’s place as a global leader in technology and innovation.

-Staying on top of global digital policy developments is essential for government affairs teams.
+Staying on top of global risk and digital policy developments is essential for government affairs teams.
 The digital landscape is always in flux, especially during years with pivotal elections around the world, and understanding the implications of these changes is crucial for navigating digital policy, regulation, and political obstacles.
-With FiscalNote, teams can gain actionable intelligence on how to navigate complex policy environments and stay ahead of potential challenges.
+With FiscalNote global policy solutions, teams can gain actionable intelligence on how to navigate complex policy environments and stay ahead of potential challenges.
 FiscalNote Professional Services provides insights with our award-winning policy analysis delivered right to your inbox.

 FiscalNote's Professional Services